EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Wiring Schematics/README.md

 (We will add the completed wiring image here and label the connections)

 ### Power Supply Schematic
+The main idea with the power supply option to power the robot is splitting two power supplies across four MicroDrivers.
 ![image](https://user-images.githubusercontent.com/84528674/120664295-d387f180-c458-11eb-8c1a-fc36c6dd8ccf.png)
 ### JTAG Emulator Schematic
 (We will add the completed wiring image here and label the connections)